 Whatever you do, do not forget to prepare an audit trail.
 Also known as an audit log, it gives a documented history of a transaction which makes it more manageable for you and the auditors when tracing financial data.
 Having an audit trail is a great indicator that the financial records of your business are well-managed.

 There is definitely more to small business auditing than meets the eye.
-While some business owners may think that being audited by the IRS is a tedious and complex process, there are actually a number of things that can help you prepare and survive a business audit.
-All you have to do is to follow these tips and conform to the rules and regulations mandated by the IRS for small business tax audit.
+While small business IRS audit can be an immense process, there are actually a number of things that can help you prepare and you surpass it.
+Once you conform to the rules and regulations mandated by the IRS for small business tax audits, everything will roll seamlessly.

 Do you want your business to be fully prepared should an audit take place?
 We’re here to give you expert solutions to ensure seamless tax compliance and financial planning for your business!
 Download our Audit Support guide today and get in touch with our financial advisers for more information on how D&V Philippines can help you achieve internal financial control.